-Indoor sports are well catered for too.
-The aquatic centre includes a purpose-built water polo pool, an outdoor pool and an on-site swimming school.
+Indoor sports are well catered for, too.
+The Aquatic Centre includes a purposebuilt water polo pool, an outdoor pool and an on-site swimming school.

-A substantial gymnasium is home to badminton, basketball and table tennis.
+Our Gymnasium is home to our growing basketball programme and a practical space for Physical Education classes.
 This facility also offers a weight training room and classrooms.
-In addition, there is a large artificial turf (astroturf) complex for tennis and hockey.
+In addition, there is a large artificial turf (Astroturf) complex for tennis and hockey and indoor cricket nets.

-Sacred Heart participates in the national summer and winter Sports Tournament Weeks, where schools vie for top positioning within New Zealand.
+Sacred Heart College participates in the national summer and winter Sports Tournament Weeks, where schools vie for top positioning within New Zealand.